treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ```

 Note that I'm glossing over a very big exception: unicode characters.
-There are often multiple ways to represent the same text and those different representations must be normalized before they're seen as equal.
+There are often multiple ways to represent the same text and those different representations must be [normalized][normalize] before they're seen as equal.
-We're going to stick to ASCII characters in this article.
+For simplicity, we're going to stick to ASCII characters in this article.

-Ordering of strings is where things get a bit interesting:
+Ordering of strings is where things get a bit interesting in Python:

 ```python
 >>> "pickle" < "python"